-Table 460-7 Nut Rotation from the Snug-Tight Condition Bolt Length Measured from Underside of Head to End of Bolt Both Faces Sloped Not More than 20:1 from Normal to Bolt Axis.
+Table 460-7 Nut Rotation from the Snug-Tight Condition Bolt Length Measured from Both Faces Normal to Bolt Axis One Face Normal to Bolt Both Faces Sloped Not More than 20:1 from Normal to Bolt Axis.
 Bevel Washers not Used.
 Up to and Including Four (4) Diameters 1/3 turn 1/2 turn 2/3 turn Over Four (4) Diameters but not Exceeding Eight (8) Diameters 1/2 turn 2/3 turn 5/6 turn Over Eight (8) Diameters but Not Exceeding Twelve (12) Diameters 2/3 turn 5/6 turn 1 turn

-Notes
+Notes:

-- 1. Nut rotation is relative to the bolt, regardless of the element being turned. - 2.
-Tolerance for bolts installed by 1/2 turn or less is ± 30 degrees.
-For bolts installed by 2/3 turn or more, the tolerance is ± 45 degrees. - 3.
-Nut rotations given are only applicable to connections in which all material within the grip of the bolt is steel. - 4.
-For bolt lengths exceeding 12 diameters, establish the required rotation by performing actual tests in a suitable tension device simulating the actual conditions.
+1. Nut rotation is relative to the bolt, regardless of the element being turned.

+2. Tolerance for bolts installed by 1/2 turn or less is $\pm 30$ degrees.
+For bolts installed by 2/3 turn or more, the tolerance is $\pm 45$ degrees.

+3. Nut rotations given are only applicable to connections in which all material within the grip of the bolt is steel.

+4. For bolt lengths exceeding 12 diameters, establish the required rotation by performing actual tests in a suitable tension device simulating the actual conditions.
 Submit procedures to the Engineer for review.